Colts, Patriots meet again with season at crossroads

 Ehlinger’s running ability gave the Colts a different dimension and it may have helped them find a solution for the offensive line struggles.
 Through eight games, the Colts have given up 26 sacks, 66 quarterback hits and used five starting lineups.

-But Indy also ran the ball more effectively last week.
-If Taylor, the defending NFL rushing champion, overcomes an ankle injury to play this week, perhaps the Colts will finally find the balance they’ve been seeking.
+Indy also ran the ball more effectively last week.
+But they’ll have to find the balance they’ve been seeking without Taylor.
+The defending NFL rushing champion didn’t practice this week and is out with an ankle injury.

 ”I do feel like our protection has been pretty good the last few weeks,” Reich said. ”The run game last week was better, not where we want it to be.
 We’ve had the changing dynamics there. … Are we heading in the right direction?
 I do feel like we are.”